► You are here : Gites in France > Booking information

 Gites and cottages are not accepted into the Gitelink Directory unless they provide sufficient information and photos on their website for us, and you the potential visitor, to get a good picture of the property concerned.
 We specialise in traditional rural gites, which are like homes from home in French villages or the French countryside.
 We do not accept in the Gitelink directory accommodation that is too cramped, lacks an outdoor space, is inadequately furnished, or otherwise liable to prove less attractive than was imagined.

-In twelve years of operation, Gitelink has received just one single - and unjustified - complaint regarding a property listed in the directory.
+In fourteen years of operation, Gitelink has received just one single - and unjustified - complaint regarding a property listed in the directory.

 What is a "gite" ?
 Click here for details on distinguishing between gites, villas, cottages and other rentals.